 Potency Wood (Muira puama)

-As the name suggests, it’s a traditional Brazilian aphrodisiac (45)
+- As the name suggests, this is a traditional Brazilian aphrodisiac (43)

-Recommended for male health including virility and vitality (46)
+- Recommended for male health, including virility and vitality (44)

 Suma (Pfaffia paniculata)